GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   phantom.set_rotation(0.0, 0.0, 0.0, 'deg')
   phantom.set_position(0.0, 0.0, 0.0, 'mm')

-Then dosimetry object is associated to the previous phantom, storing all data during particle tracking
+Then dosimetry object is associated to the previous phantom, storing all data during particle tracking:

 .. code-block:: python